meribold/mm-paper-trail/protocol.md

 **Questions and answers.**

+>   Has the energy converged?

+Yes.

 >   Compare the tow [sic] energy minimizations using XMGRACE.

-See above.
-TODO: use the same axis ranges in both plots.
+See the plots above.
+Minimizing with more steps still reduced the energy considerably.

 >   Examine the pdb file before and after energy minimization using vmd before and after
 >   energy minimization.
 Notice any differences?